 First stop was ICHINOMIYA, a coastal mellow surf town located 90km east of Tokyo on the Boso Peninsula.
 We took the train from the airport which takes about 2hours.

-The beaches face east and are directly exposed to the Pacific Ocean and gets the swell and consistent waves all year round ( I mean for Japanese standard).
+The beaches face East and are directly exposed to the Pacific Ocean so it attracts the swell consistently., all year round and has decent waves ( I mean for Japanese standard).
 Majority of the surf spots are beach breaks including SHIDASHITA where the 2020 Tokyo Olympics surfing game will be hosted.
-There are reef breaks such as MALIBU in KATSUURA where it can get really really fun waves when you have the right typhoon swell conditions.
+There are reef breaks such as MALIBU in KATSUURA down south where it can get really really fun when you have the right typhoon swell conditions.

 We stayed with my dear friend Shin and his family.

-Shin is a well known real estate developer in the area and runs a successful business.
+Shin is a well established real estate developer in the area and runs a successful business.
 He moved to Ichinomiya when he was 19.

-He was pretty smart in targeting wealthy surfers from Tokyo who wanted a comfortable chic beach lifestyle/house and started building their weekend homes and / or investment properties.
+He was pretty smart in targeting wealthy surfers from Tokyo who wanted a comfortable chic beach house and started building their weekend homes and / or investment properties.